exploring self-realization, sacred personhood, and full humanity

 The following is a redistillation of some of Dr. Adler's writings -- discussions from his Syntopicon essay, his book Six Great Ideas, and his 1950s tv-episode on The Great Idea of Beauty -- plus, at no extra charge, my own developing insights.

 Truth, Goodness, and Beauty form a tribunal by which we judge our lives, the world, and its accoutrements.

-They have been called “transcendental” in that all things fall under their winnowing eye, determined as true or false, good or evil, beautiful or unpleasing.
+These three great ideas have been called “transcendental” in that all things fall under their winnowing eye, determining for us what is true or false, good or evil, beautiful or unpleasing.

 Truth, Goodness, and Beauty, it might be assumed, stand as three independent judges, equally exercising an authority of evaluation.
-But this is not so.
+But this is incorrect.

 Beauty, the offspring of Truth and Goodness

 Truth and Goodness, to a certain extent, share common ground and lead us to Beauty, which, as their child, reflects aspects of the parents.

 Is Beauty a problem-child?